SUSE-Rancher-Community/intro-to-kubernetes/README.md

 - [Install K3d](https://k3d.io/v4.4.8/#installation)

 ## Provision Cluster with K3d
 The first step is to ensure that the docker engine is running on your machine.
+Once you've verified that, you can proceed to create a cluster with the following command:
 ```
 k3d cluster create example-cluster --servers 3 --agents 2
 ```